Mir Hazar Khan Khosa: Judicial career

 Khosa began his professional career in 1957 as a lawyer of then West Pakistan Karachi Bench and then became a Supreme Court lawyer in 1980.
 He was chosen to become a judge at Balochistan High Court in 1977 and served in that position for the next two years.
 He was reappointed an additional judge in March 1985 and was confirmed as a permanent judge of the provincial high court in 1987.
 He was elevated as the chief justice of Balochistan High Court in 1989.
 He was appointed Governor of Balochistan twice but for brief periods.
 Firstly, he governed the province from 25 June until 12 July in 1990, and then from 13 March 1991 until 13 July in 1991.

-After reaching superannuation and thus retirement from the judicial services, Khosa was appointed a judge of the Federal Shariat Court that rules according to Islamic injunction.
+After reaching superannuation and thus retirement from the judicial services, Khoso was appointed a judge of the Federal Shariat Court that rules according to Islamic injunction.
 After assuming his new responsibilities in 1991, the next year he was promoted as the chief justice of the Shariat Court and continued to be in this position till 1994.
 Khosa served as the Balochistan Chairman of the Zakat Council.
 For a long time, Khosa steered clear of politics, focusing mainly on his responsibilities at the Zakat Council.
 Due to his efforts, his home-district (Jaffarabad) has two Session Courts.
 Khosa fought for rights for females to become educated.